Asylum Hill median real estate price is $143,138, which is less expensive than 94.5% of Connecticut neighborhoods and 89.0% of all U.S. neighborhoods.

 One of the most interesting things about the Asylum Hill neighborhood is that it has a greater concentration of residents who live alone than most all neighborhoods in America.
 With 75.9% of the households here made up of people living alone, NeighborhoodScout's research reveals that this is a larger proportion of people living alone than in 99.9% of the neighborhoods in America.

-In addition, one of the unique characteristics of the Asylum Hill neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 95.6% of the neighborhoods in America.
+In addition, the Asylum Hill neighborhood stands out for having an average per capita income lower than 95.6% of the neighborhoods in the United States.
 The Asylum Hill neighborhood also has a greater percentage of children living in poverty (53.8%) than found in 95.3% of all U.S. neighborhoods.
 Children living in poverty is one of the challenges facing America, and the world, and in this neighborhood in particular, the problem can be considered acute.

 The Asylum Hill neighborhood is very unique in that it has one of the highest proportions of one, two, or no bedroom real estate of any neighborhood in America.
 Most neighborhoods have a mixture of home or apartment sizes from small to large, but here the concentration of studios and other small living spaces is at near-record heights.
 With 95.6% of the real estate here of this small size, this most assuredly is a notable feature that makes this neighborhood unique, along with just a handful of other neighborhoods in the U.S. that share this characteristic.